 |

-The Fialka is a very complex mechanical and electrical machine.
+Fialka is an extremely complex electromechanical device.
 If you want

 to known exactly how it works, you will find detailed information in the links